-February 5, 2020, marks the 34th Annual National Girls & Women in Sports Day (NGWSD).
+Today marks the 35th Annual National Girls & Women in Sports Day (NGWSD).
 This celebration inspires girls and women to play and be active, to realize their full power.
 The confidence, strength and character gained through sports participation are the very tools girls and women need to become strong leaders in sports and life.
 We invite you to celebrate NGWSD in your community and to join the Women’s Sports Foundation as we Lead Her Forward in 2020.

+More information on how to get involved is available here.
 Hear how sports and working in the industry have affected some of the women in our organization: